 Fertility & Surrogacy | Surrogacy FAQs

-Below are some frequently asked questions relating to surrogacy and parentage orders.
+Below are some frequently asked questions relating to surrogacy and parental orders.
 If you have any specific questions, please do not hesitate to get in touch.

-Unfortunately at this time, a court can only make a parentage order (extinguishing the parentage of the surrogate mother) for a couple who are married, in a civil partnership or in an ‘enduring relationship’.
-This means that you are unable to get a parentage order.
+Unfortunately at this time, a court can only make a parental order (extinguishing the parentage of the surrogate mother) for a couple who are married, in a civil partnership or in an ‘enduring relationship’.
+This means that you are unable to get a parental order.

 However, there are pending changes to the law which my afford similar rights to a single person that are enjoyed by a couple.

-+ We commissioned a surrogacy abroad, do we need a parentage order in the UK?
+We commissioned a surrogacy abroad, do we need a parental order in the UK?

-+ Is there a time limit for applying for a parentage order?
+Is there a time limit for applying for a parental order?

 Yes.
-You must apply for a parentage order within 6 months of the child being born.
+You must apply for a parental order within 6 months of the child being born.

-In some recent cases, the court has granted a parentage order even when the deadline has expired but this is on a case by case basis depending upon the facts of the case.
-If you are unable to obtain a parentage order, there may be other options which we can explore with you.
+In some recent cases, the court has granted a parental order even when the deadline has expired but this is on a case by case basis depending upon the facts of the case.
+If you are unable to obtain a parental order, there may be other options which we can explore with you.